Sometimes you just can’t get around a church plant name change. Here’s what you need to do.

 - Church copyright agencies

 Amending your Articles is definitely more work, but you’ll only have to do it this once.
-Ten years from now you’ll be glad you did.
+Ten years from now you’ll be glad you didn’t just go with a DBA for your church plant name change.